-The registration cost for sponsors is $3,500 or $2,500 for those who participated previous years.
-The money is used for student training, servers and software, and travels to the award ceremony.
+The registration cost for sponsors is $1500.
+The money is used for student support, project management and prize money.
 The fee can be paid by a city, a city agency, an external sponsor or a foundation.

 Students pay no fee.

 *Students are required to take responsibility for visa applications and travel bookings.
-Teams are welcome to send more members; however, they must then either fund the travel and accommodation themselves, or apply for sponsorships.
+The team is welcome to send more members; however, they must then either fund the travel and accommodation themselves, or apply for sponsorships.

 Final submission format